code-423n4/2023-12-revolutionprotocol/README.md

 (properties that should NEVER EVER be broken).

 ### NontransferableERC20Votes
-- The owner should be able to mint tokens.
+- Only the owner should be able to directly mint tokens.

 - Tokens cannot be transferred between addresses (except to mint by the owner).
 This includes direct transfers, transfers from, and any other mechanisms that might move tokens between different addresses.

 - No address should be able to approve another address to spend tokens on its behalf, as there should be no transfer of tokens.

-- Only authorized entities (like the contract owner or specific roles) should be able to mint new tokens.
+- Only authorized entities (owner) should be able to mint new tokens.
 Minted tokens should correctly increase the recipient's balance and the total supply.

-- Voting power and delegation work as intended without enabling any form of transferability.
+- Voting power and delegation work as intended according to [Votes](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/utils/Votes.sol) without enabling any form of transferability.

 ### Creator payments
-- The TokenEmitter and AuctionHouse should always pay creators in accordance with the creatorRateBps and entropyRateBps.
+- The TokenEmitter and AuctionHouse should always pay creators (ETH or ERC20) in accordance with the creatorRateBps and entropyRateBps calculation.

-- The AuctionHouse should always pay creator(s) of the CultureIndex art piece being auctioned.
+- The AuctionHouse should always pay only creator(s) of the CultureIndex art piece being auctioned and the owner.

 - The TokenEmitter should always pay the `creatorsAddress`.

-- ETH and ERC20 transfer functions are secure and protected with reentrancy checks
+- ETH and ERC20 transfer functions are secure and protected with reentrancy checks / math errors.

 ### CultureIndex

-- Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the token contract in any way.
+- Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the VerbsToken contract in any way.

 - The voting weights calculated must be solely based on the ERC721 and ERC20 balance of the account that casts the vote.